stakater/Playbook/content/workshop/application-deployment.md

-# Nordmart Application deployment in Openshfit Container Platform
+# Nordmart Application deployment in OpenShift Container Platform

 ## Introduction

-This document contains the guideline to deploy Nordmart applicaton in the Openshift cluster.
+This document contains the guideline to deploy Nordmart applicaton in the OpenShift cluster.

 ## Nordmart Application Deployment Guideline